Categories: Roofing

 To fix sagging rafters, any vinyl siding and asphalt shingle roofing expert would say that purlin systems are likely needed for stabilization.
 “Strongbacks” are installed at the underside of rafters with diagonal supports called “purlin braces”.

 Schedule your in-home consultation with Homecraft to learn more about roof anatomy.
-Call us at (302) 798-0302 to discuss your roofing needs, and get FREE estimate in Wilmington, Hockessin or any neighboring DE community
+Call us at (302) 798-0302 to discuss your roofing needs, and get a FREE estimate in Wilmington, Hockessin or any neighboring DE community

 John Zatwarnytsky